amsleepy/portfolio/TweetAnalyzer/README.md

 for each Tweet in the dataset given based on how many interactions it generates, and a count of each word used in the dataset's Tweets is generated via Hadoop mapreduce for efficient data processing.
 The end result is a list of the most successful (i.e. tweets with the most interactions) tweets in the dataset and a list of the most used words in said tweets (with stop words removed).

+This code was developed collaboratively with two other students over the course of a semester for a Big Data class.